Empowering First Responders in Gaza: Students in Baltimore and Gaza Design Solutions for Humanitarian Health

 Mobile/Electronic Health Care

-mDiabetes (Arogya World): Cell phones are ubiquitous even in the most rural settings, thus opening up many doors for increasing health management and telehealth in the developing world.
+mDiabetes (Arogya World): Cell phones are ubiquitous even in the most rural settings, thus opening up many doors to public health soluitons and telemedicine in the developing world.
 One such initiative is mDiabetes, a diabetes awareness and prevention text message program in India (four of every five people with diabetes live in the developing world).

-Prepex Circumcision Device: Male circumcision reduces the risk of HIV transmission in men by 60%.
-Prepex is an adult male circumcision device that does not require anesthesia, sutures, or a sterile setting; it was recently endorsed by the WHO.
+Prepex Circumcision Device: Male circumcision reduces the risk of HIV transmission in men by 60 percent.
+Prepex is an adult male circumcision device that does not require anesthesia, sutures, or a sterile setting; it was recently endorsed by the WHO as one of the world’s viable public health solutions.

 Neonatal Sepsis Prevention